 Royal Cinnamon is a spicy cinnamon, reminiscent of Red Hots candy but with a more earthy background.
 Simply put, cinnamon lovers won’t be able to put this one down.
 Part of our single-origin, collaboration series with Burlap and Barrel.

-We are thrilled about our collaboration with Burlap and Barrel for limited release Royal Cinnamon Infused Maple.
+We are thrilled about this collaboration with Burlap and Barrel.
 Burlap and Barrel was started by Ethan Frisch and Ori Zohar who saw an opening for single source, highly curated herbs and spices.
 They travel the world, meeting with farmers and finding varieties of spices that are rarely seen in western markets.
 We were hooked after trying their Zanzibar Black Peppercorns which have a fruity punch to them and redefine what black pepper should be.
 When we tried others, we realized their spices were superior to many of the commodity ones available and reached out to see if we could arrange a collaboration.

 Their Royal Cinnamon was a standout in our trials to see which ones would do best infused in our maple.
 It is a spicy cinnamon, reminiscent of Red Hots candy but with a more earthy background.
 Ethan and Ori explain its origins best.